top of page

 SOCIAL STUDIES & SCIENCES

-History Through Popular Culture: Beauty Theory, 6th-12th: What makes someone beautiful?
+LIMITED: History Through Popular Culture: Beauty Theory, 6th-12th: What makes someone beautiful?
 Why do our brains recognize some things as desirable, and other things, less so?
 What does history tell us about this?
 The science, the psychology, the history of beauty, fashion, costume, popular color palettes, and more!
 What does it mean in the grand scheme of day to day life?
 Why do things look good and why do we care?

 Teacher: Lily Lewis for Jansen Gibson Education